What Is Good Posture? (Patrons)

 Logged in Patrons can link to this clip from Patrons Quarterly Conference Zoom event right here:

-#2 Watch the following amazing videos by Feldenkrais Practitioner Andrew Gibbons as you continue to practice this learning.
+2) Watch the following amazing videos as you continue to practice this learning.
 They are not full teachings of the lesson, but rather reference videos to help you understand and embody this learning.

 Moshe Feldenkrais made this lesson #1 in the book he wrote to introduce his method to the masses, but it isn’t taught often in public classes.
 His writing is difficult to parse, and the movements themselves are at first difficult for most people to do and understand.

-On the surface, Moshe’s titular question, and this lesson’s means of answering it, don’t seem to line up.
-Though it begins by exploring the length and uprightness of standing and sitting, why is it that Moshe spends the whole second half of the lesson exploring the transition back and forth between chair-seated and standing, in a lesson he calls “What Is Good Posture?”
+On the surface, Feldenkrais’s titular question, and this lesson’s means of answering it, don’t seem to line up.
+Though it begins by exploring the length and uprightness of standing and sitting, why is it that Feldenkrais spends the whole second half of the lesson exploring the transition back and forth between chair-seated and standing, in a lesson he calls “What Is Good Posture?”

 In short, the sit-stand-sit transition affords us opportunities to reduce superfluous efforts and make sensory distinctions about the details of a healthier, more dynamic posture.
-Posture should never be thought of as static since we’re always moving (even breathing counts, since it disturbs our center of gravity), and our potential to move freely and easily in any direction without hesitation is a biological imperative.
+Posture should never be thought of as static since we’re always moving (even breathing counts, since it disturbs our center of gravity).
+Our potential to move freely and easily in any direction without hesitation is a biological imperative.

 By becoming far more sensitive and efficient in the dynamic transition between sitting and standing, we can learn to sense and shed the habits we’ve accrued that interfere with a more natural way of supporting ourselves while upright.